cse-literature/cse-literature.github.io/README.md

 ## Welcome to CSE-literature

-The goal is to gather interesting resources on Computation Science and Engineering (CSE).
+The goal is to gather interesting resources on Computational Science and Engineering (CSE).